Zenhy/Project5_WSN_DS18B20/README.md

 The php files belong to the var/www/html directory:

-Index = main page with hyperlinks
+Index = main page with hyperlinks.
-Chart = display sensors value in graph (web server) Tables = display sensors value in tables (web server) Node = display sensors real time monitoring (linked to an asynchronous web ip)
+Chart = display sensors value in graph (web server).
+Tables = display sensors value in tables (web server).
+Node = display sensors real time monitoring (linked to an asynchronous web ip).

 There are two c codes: